Nawaz Sharif: Early life and education

+Political career in Punjab

 Early political career

-Nawaz suffered financial losses when his family's steel business was appropriated under the nationalisation policies of former prime minister Zulfikar Ali Bhutto.
-Nawaz entered politics as a result, initially focused on regaining control of the steel plants.
-In 1976, Nawaz joined the Pakistan Muslim League (PML), a conservative front rooted in the Punjab province.
+Nawaz faced considerable financial challenges when his family's steel business was affected by the Nationalisation Policies implemented by former Prime Minister Zulfikar Ali Bhutto.
+This experience prompted him to pursue a career in politics, where he initially focused on the objective of restoring control over the steel plants that were significant to his family.
+In the late 1970s, he joined Asghar Khan's Tehreek-e-Istiqlal, which was a notable political movement at the time.
+His capabilities were soon recognized by General Zia ul-Haq, who appointed him as the Finance Minister of Punjab.
+By 1976, Nawaz also became a member of the Pakistan Muslim League (PML), a conservative party with deep roots in the Punjab province, contributing to the political landscape of the region.

 In May 1980, Ghulam Jilani Khan, the recently appointed military governor of Punjab and a former Director-General of the Inter-Services Intelligence (ISI), was seeking new urban leaders; he quickly promoted Nawaz, making him finance minister.
 In 1981, Nawaz joined the Punjab Advisory Council under Khan.

-During the 1980s, Nawaz gained influence as a supporter of General Muhammad Zia-ul-Haq's military government.
+During the 1980s, Nawaz gained influence as a supporter of General Zia-ul-Haq's military government.
 Zia-ul-Haq agreed to return the steel industry to Nawaz, who convinced the general to denationalise and deregulate industries to improve the economy.
 Within Punjab, Nawaz privatised government-owned industries and presented development-oriented budgets to the military government.
 These policies raised financial capital and helped increase the standard of living and purchasing power in the province, which in turn improved law and order and extended Khan's rule.
 Punjab was the richest province and received more federal funding than the other provinces of Pakistan, contributing to economical inequality.

-Nawaz invested his wealth in Saudi Arabia and other oil-rich Arab countries to rebuild his steel empire.
-According to personal accounts and his time spent with Nawaz, American historian Stephen Philips Cohen states in his 2004 book Idea of Pakistan: "Nawaz Sharif never forgave Bhutto after his steel empire was lost [...] even after [Bhutto's] terrible end, Nawaz publicly refused to forgive the soul of Bhutto or the Pakistan Peoples Party."
+Nawaz invested in Saudi Arabia and other oil-rich Arab countries to rebuild his steel empire.
+According to personal accounts and his time spent with Nawaz, American historian Stephen P. Cohen states in his 2004 book Idea of Pakistan: "Nawaz Sharif never forgave Bhutto after his steel empire was lost [...] even after [Bhutto's] terrible end, Nawaz publicly refused to forgive the soul of Bhutto or the Pakistan Peoples Party."